 “This train is delayed due to a sick passenger,” said the Q train.

-Remember, we had gotten into a fight about your rosacea?
+Remember, we got into a fight about your rosacea.
 “It’s not a big deal,” I told you.
 “My face turns red when I drink.
 You know, the Asian glow.”

-People looked at you differently, you thought, sensitive about your ruddy skin.
-I understood what you meant, but it made me angry.
+People looked at you differently, you thought, and it made me angry.

 “You’re still a white man,” I yelled.